 As all pyramids do, the pyramid of priorities shows the foundation of a financial plan should be comprised of these 4 key areas:

-See the full financial pyramid of priorities in the image below.
-The foundational elements are outlined in blue.
+See the full financial pyramid of priorities in the image above.

 Let’s take it further to explain the significance of building your financial foundation first.